mohnish/money/README.md

 - `bin/rspec` - run tests
 - `bin/rake jasmine:ci` - runs js tests

+## Running the app

+from the application root, run
+- `bin/rails s`

+This will start the server @ http://localhost:3000/

 ## Deploying

 - Heroku [TODO: insert the deploy link for heroku here]